Genre: Historical Fiction

 About Diane Chamberlain

-Diane Chamberlain is the author of more than 27 novels, including The Dream Daughter, The Silent Sister, Necessary Lies, and Big Lies in a Small Town.
+Diane Chamberlain is the author of more than 27 novels, including The Dream Daughter, The Silent Sister, Necessary Lies, The Last House on the Street, and Big Lies in a Small Town.
 She worked in youth counseling, medical social work and psychotherapy before becoming a full-time writer.
 She currently lives in North Carolina.
 Visit the author’s website →